csswizardry/csswizardry.github.com/_posts/2021-02-26-measuring-network-performance-in-mobile-safari.md

 <p class="c-highlight"><strong>N.B.</strong> This article is no longer accurate,
 and changes in both iOS/MacOS and WebPageTest are no longer properly reflected.
 Let me update this article when I get chance.
-In the meantime, the particularly determined among you can probably fill the gaps yourselves—good luck!</p>
+In the meantime, the particularly determined among you can probably fill the gaps yourselves — good luck!</p>

 So far this year, all but one of my clients have been concerned about [Google’s upcoming Web Vitals update](https://developers.google.com/search/blog/2020/11/timing-for-page-experience).
-The client who’s bucking the trend is great, not least because it’s given me something a little different to focus on—they’re more interested in how their site fares on iOS.
+The client who’s bucking the trend is great, not least because it’s given me something a little different to focus on — they’re more interested in how their site fares on iOS.
 What makes this particularly fun for me is that iOS Safari is a completely different ballgame to Chrome, and not something many people tend to focus on.
-So, I’m going to share with you a handful of tips to make it a little easier should you need to do the same—and you should do the same.
+So, I’m going to share with you a handful of tips to make it a little easier should you need to do the same — and you should do the same.

 {% include promo.html %}